d12frosted/elpa-mirror/gnu/mct-readme.txt

         invoke all relevant commands at their disposal, such as to write the buffer to a file for future review, use Isearch to move around, copy a string or rectangle to a register, and so on.
-        Also, the placement of such a buffer is configurable (as with all buffers—though refer, in particular, to
-        `mct-display-buffer-action').

         Vertico has official extensions which can make it work exactly like MCT without any of MCT’s drawbacks.
 These extensions can